Skip to Content

 Sister Talk

-Sister Talk is designed to increase a sense of belonging, as well as, to give women of color, specifically, Black identified women, the space, tools, and resources to successfully navigate UNC-Chapel Hill.
-In addition to being a safe landing space for Black women on campus, Sister Talk provides learning and developmental opportunities for a population that is historically underserved.
+Sister Talk is designed to promote a sense of safety, inclusion and belonging for BIPOC (Black/Indigenous People of Color) identified undergraduate women at Carolina, providing the space, tools, and resources to successfully navigate their time at UNC-Chapel Hill.
+In addition to being a safe landing space for female BIPOC students on campus, Sister Talk provides learning and developmental opportunities for a population that is historically under served.

-Sister Talk promotes and enhances self-efficacy, self-awareness, and self-advocacy, among other protective factors for Black women at UNC.
+Sister Talk promotes and enhances self-efficacy, self-awareness, and self-advocacy, among other protective factors.
 This group also aims to strengthen resiliency among this cohort of students, as they exist at an intersection of gender and race which impact their experiences at a predominately white institution (PWI).

 Sister Talk is a University-Designated High Impact Program.